thrishapraveen/cse15l-lab-reports/lab4.md

 __Keys pressed to get to this step__: `bash test.sh <enter>`

-__Summary of command and effect of keypresses__: I ran the tests again by running the bash script (`test.sh`) with the `bash` command, and the output in the terminal shows that now both tests passed after the edit was made through vim.
+__Summary of command and effect of keypresses__: I ran the tests again by running the bash script (`test.sh`) using the `bash` command, and the output in the terminal shows that, now, both tests passed after the edit was made via the vim command from step 7.

 Step 9:
 ---------